 The development of our latest safety technology is based on understanding human behaviour, rooted in decades of our own and others’ safety research.
 Every one of us is likely to experience or be affected by at least one car crash in our lifetime.

-That’s not a judgment: we know that most of the time you’re a great driver, alert and ready to act when needed.
+That’s not a judgement: we know that most of the time you’re a great driver, alert and ready to act when needed.
 But we’re all humans, and that also means to experience emotions.

 We know that distraction and tiredness are facts of life, and that they travel with us.
 We know that you may not always be at your best, for whatever reason.
 And in traffic, it takes only a few seconds for the unthinkable to happen.